Ratio of Debt-to-Income

-Typically, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses